 There certainly will be your own thoughts and rationale for extra additions and subtractions of certain characters to this team, but unless these selected All Holiday baseball players moving on, or are retiring to the celluloid and video vaults, the true essence and the spirit of this team will live on forever in our hearts and minds……………………..

-Merry Christmas to everyone in the MLBlogs.com community and beyond!!
+Merry Christmas to everyone in the MLBlogs.com community!!

 Last Christmas season I started a new MLBlogs.com tradition by posting about my selection for the 2008 All Christmas squad composed of characters we all know and love from our favorite Christmas movies and shows.
 The usual suspects were invited on the team like George Bailey and little Ralphie, and of course, Rudolf.
 But I pondered long and hard on which direction to take this endeavor for 2009.

 Since the “Evil Empire” took the trophy in 2009, I could always hit the “Stars Wars” human and machine memory banks and find more than enough characters and antics to post a pretty good line-up.
 But no, I decided to knock it up a notch or two and construct my own team of Super Hero’s who could take on last year’s team, the Polar Express , and might even win.
 But I had to find the right meshing of personalities, and had to also toss out a few great performances by other actors in certain character’s roles to find the right combination to host games against the Empire and my 2008 team, the Polar Express.
 So with no further ado, let me introduce to you the 11 players and Coaches of the newly formed N’oreastern Blizzard the, second franchise of the North American League.